Ben Hammersley: Multimedia reporting and broadcasting

 In 2006, he pioneered multi-platform journalism for The Guardian covering conflict in Afghanistan, and in 2007 also for the BBC covering the election in Turkey.
 He later used the systems he developed to build The Guardians pioneering range of blogs, including the award-winning Comment is Free.

 Podcast

-Hammersley is known for coining the term "podcast" in an article he wrote for The Guardian in 2004.
+Hammersley coined the term podcast in an article he wrote for The Guardian in 2004.
 It was declared "Word of the Year" by the New Oxford American Dictionary in 2005.
 Hammersley has said that he made the word up to pad out an article he was writing that was a little too short.

 Fellowships and associations

 Hammersley is a member of the Transatlantic Network 2020, and a trustee of the London chapter of the Awesome Foundation.
 In August 2011 he was made a fellow of the UNAOC.
 He is a judge of the Lovie Awards.